Quas1Dev/Find-your-Duo/README.md

 ## Getting to use the web app

+With both the web app and server running, open any browser you want and navigate to localhost:3000.
+At this point you should be seing the home page for the application.

+## Closing everything and getting back
 Once you are done, you can just close all windows opened by the script.
+All runing process that we started in the process will be terminated.

-If you want execute them again, just navigate to the projects folder and execute these commands:
+If you want execute the web app again again, just navigate to the projects folder and execute these commands:

 To run the server:
 ```